 Nowadays, automation has become an essential part of marketing efforts, and Google Ads automation is a feature that has been developed over the years.
-Google has been gradually integrating machine learning technology into their systems.
+Since we started providing Google Ads services throughout the years, we’ve gradually seen Google integrating machine learning technology into their systems.

 If your business is not taking advantage of automation, then it is missing out on many opportunities.
 With competition for customers’ attention growing, companies need to adjust to the new environment to remain relevant.
 This article aims to explain what Google Ads automation is, who should use it, and when to avoid it.

 When running campaigns on Google Ads, businesses have the option to use automated bidding strategies or manual bidding.
 Depending on the chosen technique, it can help save time and maximize ad spend by letting Google’s algorithms adjust bids based on various factors.

 - Manual bidding requires manual bid updates for specific ad groups or keywords every time there is a change in the market or industry.
 There are instances when manual bidding is beneficial, and we will discuss this in the “When to Avoid Automation” section of this article.

 - Automated bidding allows businesses to take advantage of machine learning and focus more on the bigger picture instead of manually updating bids per keyword or ad group.
 Different types of automated bidding strategies are available to marketers, and the strategy will depend on the campaign’s goal.
 It is possible to implement a bidding strategy at the campaign level or multiple campaign levels within Google Ads.

 When using automated bidding strategies, there are some things to consider.